cryptk/pyqlight/README.md

 LIMITATIONS
 ===========

-This code may or may not work on a mac.
+This code may or may not work on a Mac... if you can verify this, or provide a method to get it working on a Mac, please let me know.
 It has only ever been tested on Ubuntu (15.04).

 If more than one lamp is connected to the system, there is no way to determine